Rotating locomotion in living systems: Versatility

 Limbs used by animals for terrestrial locomotion are frequently also used for other purposes, such as grasping, manipulating, climbing, branch-swinging, swimming, digging, jumping, throwing, striking, and grooming.
 Without articulation, wheels cannot perform these functions.

 In fiction and legend

 Legends and speculative fiction reveal a longstanding human fascination with rolling and wheeled creatures.
-Such creatures appear in mythologies from Europe, Japan, pre-Columbian Mexico, the United States, and Australia.
+Such creatures appear in mythologies from Europe, Japan, the United States, and Australia.
+Wheeled animal figurines were produced by pre-modern civilizations including those of pre-Columbian Mexico and archaic Greece.